Basics of Blood

 - Type of weapon

 - Velocity of blood

 - Position and movements of the victim and assailant during and after the attack

 - Type of injuries

-- How long ago the crime was committed
+- How long ago the crime took place

 - Whether death was immediate or delayed

 Blood spatters can guide the recreation of a crime thanks to the same laws of motion and gravity, physics and chemistry that govern all liquids.
 Blood travels in spherical drops because of surface tension, the tendency of liquids to minimize surface area because their molecules are attracted to one another — it's cohesive [sources: DLS, Rosina et al.].
 Also, its drops behave in predictable ways when they strike a surface or when a force acts on them.